-There are a number of benefits that come with choosing an agency to help with your adoption.
-For instance, agencies typically are skilled at matching children to families in addition to being familiar with the various legal matters that go along with adoption.
+There are a number of benefits to choosing an agency to help with your adoption.
+For instance, agencies typically are skilled at matching children to families and are familiar with the various legal issues that may come up.
 In most instances, an adoption agency can help prospective parents with a wide range of services, such as finding the biological parent of the child to organizing and filing the adoption paperwork.
-In addition, adoption agencies can help with home inspections, getting the necessary consents, and even helping parents understand various state laws that deal with adoptions.
+Adoption agencies also can help with home inspections, getting the necessary consents, and even helping parents understand various state laws that deal with adoptions.

-This article provides a general overview of agency adoptions and the advantages of using an adoption agency.
-See The Different Types of Adoption and Independent Adoption to learn more about the adoption process.
+This article provides a general overview of agency adoptions (as opposed to independent adoptions) and the advantages of using an adoption agency.

 Private Adoption Agencies

-One of the main benefits of a private adoption agency is that it will provide the extensive counseling that normally goes along with adoptions: for adoptive parents, children (if old enough), and even the biological parents of the child.
+One of the main benefits of a private adoption agency is that it will provide extensive counseling for adoptive parents, children (if old enough), and even the biological parents of the child.
 In addition to helping smooth the transition to a new family, counseling has the benefit of protecting the adoptive parent later on in the process.
-Generally, biological parents who do not receive counseling have a higher probability of not signing the paperwork when it comes time for the adoption to take place.
+Generally, biological parents who don't receive counseling are less likely to sign the necessary paperwork to finalize the process.

 However, there are also disadvantages to private agencies.
-Private agencies are often very selective when it comes to the parents that they work with, since there are many parents looking to adopt, so the private agencies can be choosy.
-In addition, private agencies usually only find infants or pregnant women that do not want their babies.
+They're often very selective when it comes to the parents that they work with.
+In addition, private agencies usually only find infants or pregnant women that don't want their babies.
 This means that there are generally few non-infant children adopted through private agencies.
-They use many screening factors to pick and choose which parents they like to work with.
-Typically, these factors include:
+They use many screening factors to pick and choose which parents they like to work with, such as:

 Public Adoption Agencies

 If you choose a private agency for your adoption, you can expect to pay a high premium for their services.
-If you have been matched with a pregnant woman through the agency, you may end up paying for the medical and living expenses of the mother during her pregnancy.
+If you've been matched with a pregnant woman through the agency, you may end up paying for the medical and living expenses of the mother during her pregnancy.

 Finally, aside from adoption agency fees, keep in mind that you may still have to hire and pay an attorney to prepare the adoption paperwork and attend court for your adoption proceedings.
 Paying an attorney anywhere between $50 and $500 an hour will add to the cost of your adoption.

-There are thousands of adoption agencies to choose from across the U.S. If you live in a densely populated state, like California, you will have more options than if you live in a less densely populated state.
+There are thousands of adoption agencies to choose from across the United States, particularly in densely populated areas.
 A good place to start when searching for an agency is the Child Welfare Information Gateway.
 In addition, if you know anyone that adopted through an agency, it would be good to talk with them to discuss their experience.

-If you have found an agency that you think might work for you, be sure to check their reputation as well as accreditation.
+If you've found an agency that you think might work for you, be sure to check their reputation as well as accreditation.
 Your state should have a licensing department for adoption agencies, which you can check to make sure the adoption agency's license is current and under no conditions.

-There are a number of American adoption agencies specializing in international adoptions.
-Even though you are allowed to directly adopt from a foreign country, many people choose to go through an agency, as it can be quite difficult and risky to do it yourself.
+There are a number of U.S. adoption agencies specializing in international adoptions.
 Agencies that specialize in international adoptions will know the relevant immigration laws as well as the laws of the foreign nation that you are adopting from.

-According to the immigration laws of the United States, any parents seeking to adopt from another nation must either be married or single and over the age of 25.
-Additionally, the parents seeking to adopt must file a Orphan Petition form with the United States Citizen and Immigration Service (USCIS) to show that the child's parents have died, disappeared or abandoned the child, or that the one remaining parent cannot care for the child and consents to the adoption.
-If the foreign child has two parents, he or she cannot qualify for international adoption.
+According to U.S. immigration law, any parents seeking to adopt from another nation must either be married or single and over the age of 25.
+Additionally, the parents seeking to adopt must file a Orphan Petition form with the U.S. Citizen and Immigration Service (USCIS) to show that the child's parents have died, disappeared, or abandoned the child, or that the one remaining parent can't care for the child and consents to the adoption.

 Finally, some states have their own pre-adoption laws.
 For instance, some states require the written consent of the birth mother before the state will approve the entry of the child into the state.
 To this end, some adoption agencies recommend that parents who adopt from another nation also adopt under state laws when the child enters the state.
 By doing so, the child should also get a birth certificate that is in English.